 Does Shuttle work across voice and digital channels?

 Yes.
-The same Shuttle integration handles voice (DTMF masking via SIP) and digital (payment links via API).
+Voice card capture runs via Twilio Pay, and digital channels (chat, email, social, SMS) are covered by hosted payment links.
 Status posts back to the same Sprinklr case regardless of which channel the payment happened on.

 Does Shuttle affect Sprinklr AI++ analytics?

 No. AI++ continues transcribing, summarising, and analysing throughout the payment flow.
-DTMF tones and card data are masked at the integration layer, so AI++ outputs never contain cardholder data.
+Because card data is captured outside the Sprinklr environment, AI++ outputs never contain cardholder data.

 What does Shuttle cost?